enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step1.md

 ## Step 1 - Create new repository and initialize a project
 In this step:
-* we will create a new repository in the **version_control_course** bitbucket project available [here](https://bitbucket.springlab.enel.com/projects/ITDSVER)
+* you'll create a new repository in the **version_control_course** bitbucket project available [here](https://bitbucket.springlab.enel.com/projects/ITDSVER)
-* we'll create a new project locally
+* you'll create a new project locally
-* we'll sync our local repository with the remote one
+* you'll sync your local repository with the remote one

 ##### Prerequisites
 * You must have an Enel account and be able to access the Springlab environment.